 - Understand how to classify an emergency as a high-risk or low-risk evacuation

 Basically the most useful information to have when you’re in the backcountry!
 The quantity of content can feel a bit overwhelming, especially if you’ve been out of school for a while and aren’t in the habit of studying material.
-The instructors are all very accommodating though; they use their personal experiences and plenty of emergency simulations so you’ll get lot’s of practise.
+The instructors are all very accommodating though; they use their personal experiences and plenty of emergency simulations so you’ll get lot’s of practice.

 The delivery is very important – all of the instructors I’ve ever encountered have been friendly and engaging, as well as experienced and very qualified.
 Before committing to a course provider, ask them who your instructor is likely to be.
 You might be able to find information or reviews about them and their style.
 This is what I did with Boreal River.
 I knew my instructor was likely to be the owner of the company, Danny; everything I read online said he was easy to listen to and conducted versatile simulations that related to your own experiences (consequently, I had a lot of canoeing related simulations).